* Bacardi sale in US of Havana Club rum is allowed

 Pernod showed “no evidence that today’s Havana Club rum product differs from the original pre-revolutionary Cuban rum in any significant respect,” Robinson wrote.
 “As the expression goes, ‘if it looks like a duck, swims like a duck and quacks like a duck, then it probably is a duck.”

-According to the ruling, Havana Club rum was developed by the Arechabala family in Cuba, whose assets were seized by Castro’s government in 1960.
+According to the ruling, Havana Club rum was developed by the Arechabala family in Cuba, where the family’s assets were seized by Castro’s government in 1960.

 By the mid-1990s, a Cuban company had partnered with Pernod to export Cuban-made run under the Havana Club brand, except to the United States because of a U.S. trade embargo.

 Bacardi, meanwhile, has said it bought the rights to the Havana Club trademark and remaining rum assets still owned by the Arechabala family in 1997.

 The only Havana Club-branded rum sold in the United States is Bacardi’s, Robinson said.

 Pernod Ricard USA is based in Purchase, New York, and Bacardi USA in Miami.

 The case is Pernod Ricard USA LLC v.
 Bacardi USA Inc, U.S. District Court, District of Delaware, No. 06-505.
 (Reporting by Jonathan Stempel, editing by Leslie Gevirtz, Gary Hill)